Between 15th September and 15th November 2019, we invited young people aged 8-12 across The North East to take part in the Pioneers Energy challenge.

-15 children inventors and their school across Tees Valley, Sunderland and Northumberland were chosen to join the Little Inventors Pioneers programme.
-Between January and June 2020 these pioneers got to develop their idea further and become part of bringing it to life with the help of makers and experts, before showing it in a special exhibition in Tees Valley!
+15 young inventors and their schools across Tees Valley, Sunderland, and Northumberland were chosen to join the Little Inventors Pioneers programme.
+Between January and June 2020, these pioneers got to develop their idea further and become part of bringing it to life with the help of makers and experts, before showing it in a special exhibition in Tees Valley!

 Get making with cardboard artist Lottie Smith!

 Calling all Little Inventors!
 You have thought of an invention idea, drawn it, and now you want to take it to